How to Become a Veterinary Assistant

 What does a Veterinary Assistant do?

 A Veterinary Assistant plays a crucial role in supporting veterinarians and veterinary technicians.
 They help ensure that animals receive the best care possible.
 Veterinary Assistants perform a variety of tasks.
 These include preparing examination rooms, handling animals, and assisting with minor procedures.
-They also take vital signs, collect samples, and provide basic care to animals under the supervision of a veterinarian.
+They also take care of administrative duties such as scheduling appointments and managing medical records.
+This position requires a strong commitment to animal care and a willingness to work in a fast-paced environment.

 View Veterinary Assistant jobs nearby